MA

 Why study MA History of Wales at Aberystwyth University?

-• All our lecturers are active researchers who publish their work
+• All our lecturers are active researchers who are research active and authorities in their respective fields.

 Please note: The modules listed below are those currently intended for delivery during the next academic year and may be subject to change.
 They are included here to give an indication of how the course is structured.